Will-Hellinger/confluence-crawler/readme.md

 - `-ep`, `--export_path`: The path to export the word documents.
 - `-cache`, `--cache`: Use the cache.
 - `-cache_path`, `--cache_path`: The path to the cache.
+- `-p`, `--password`: The master password to encrypt and decrypt the cache

 ## Configuration